solid/notifications/streaming-http-subscription-2021.md

 ## Authentication and Authorization

-Streaming HTTP Subscription has advantage of being able to authenticate with notification endpoint not only subscription endpoint.
-Same *access token* can be used with both endpoints.
+Streaming HTTP Subscription has the advantage of being able to authenticate with the notification endpoint not only the subscription endpoint.
+The same *access token* can be used with both endpoints.
-This doesn't just rely on notification endpoint being a [Capability URL](https://www.w3.org/TR/capability-urls/)
+This doesn't just rely on the notification endpoint being a [Capability URL](https://www.w3.org/TR/capability-urls/)

 As described by the Solid Notifications Protocol section on Authorization, the Streaming HTTP subscription API requires authorization and follows the guidance of the Solid Protocol